Television Discourse Decoded: Comprehensive Multimodal Analytics at Scale: What is discussed in the debates?

 \section{What is discussed in the debates?}

-\subsection{Bias in transcripts}
+\subsection{Bias in Transcripts}

-The notion that the show is pro-government is well-supported in existing literature~\cite{caravan_article,subhajit2021media}.
-Our categorization, summarized in Table \ref{tab:simple_stats}, corroborates this, revealing a 3-to-1 prevalence of pro-BJP narratives.
-However, unlike previous works, this paper zeroes in further on the \textit{content} of the show to scrutinize its political tilt.
-To achieve this, we work with the show transcripts and adopt a methodology akin to those in~\cite{ig_Ding_Horning_Rho_2023,khuda_Palakodety2020MiningIF}, utilizing language models to identify potentially biased attributive/contextual tokens.
+Existing literature ~\cite{caravan_article,subhajit2021media} supports the notion that the show exhibits a pro-government stance.
+Our categorization, summarized in Appendix \ref{sec:additionaldetails}, aligns with this perspective, revealing a significant 3-to-1 ratio in favor of narratives that support the ruling party.
+However, unlike previous works, this paper zeroes in further on the \textit{content} of the show to showcase a political tilt, if any.
+To achieve this, we work with the transcripts and adopt a methodology akin to those in~\cite{Ding,khuda_Palakodety2020MiningIF}, utilizing language models to identify potentially biased attributive/contextual tokens.

+Specifically, we train a classifier to determine if a sentence in the transcript pertains to the ruling party or the opposition.
+This classifier is based on a fine-tuned BERT-Base-Uncased model ~\cite{DBLP:journals/corr/abs-1810-04805}, equipped with a classification head.

-Initially, we filter out sentences from the transcript that are explicitly about the BJP or the Opposition based on specific keywords such as party or leader names (see Appendix Table \ref{classifier_dataset_keywords}).
-Sentences mentioning both parties are omitted to avoid ambiguity.
-Next, we mask these specific keywords to allow the model to focus on the surrounding context for its predictions, replacing person names with <PER> and party names with <PARTY>.
+For classifier training, we select sentences from the transcripts that explicitly reference the ruling party or the opposition, using specific keywords such as names of parties or leaders (Appendix \ref{sec:additionaldetails}).
+We exclude sentences that mention both to prevent ambiguity.
+To ensure the model focuses on the context rather than the keywords, we mask the specific keywords, replacing person names with \textless{}PER\textgreater{} and party names with \textless{}PARTY\textgreater{}.

-We then fine-tune a BERT-Base-Uncased model~\cite{DBLP:journals/corr/abs-1810-04805} with a classification head, aiming to predict whether a given sentence pertains to the BJP or the Opposition.
-Given BERT's shortcomings in handling negations~\cite{khandelwal-sawant-2020-negbert}, we exclude sentences containing negation keywords (Appendix Table \ref{tab:negation_keywords}).
-Our final dataset comprises 16,444 sentences about the Opposition and 14,865 about the BJP, divided into 80\% training, 10\% validation, and 10\% test sets.
-The model is fine-tuned over 30 epochs with a batch size of 32, using the AdamW optimizer at a 2e$^{-5}$ learning rate.
+Given BERT's shortcomings in handling negations~\cite{khandelwal-sawant-2020-negbert}, we exclude sentences containing negation keywords such as \textit{not},\textit{won't} etc. Our final dataset comprises $16,444$ sentences about the Opposition and $14,865$ about the Ruling Party, divided into 80\% training, 10\% validation, and 10\% test sets.
+The model is fine-tuned for $30$ epochs with a batch size of $32$, using the AdamW optimizer at a 2e$^{-5}$ learning rate.

-To make the model's decision-making process more interpretable, we employ integrated gradients~\cite{ig_paper}, a technique well-suited for ascertaining the influence of each token on the model's output.
-This serves to identify the most impactful tokens in determining whether a sentence is about the BJP or the Opposition, in line with practices from~\cite{ig_Ding_Horning_Rho_2023}.
+To make the model's decision-making process more interpretable, we use \textit{integrated gradients} \cite{ig_paper}, a technique that effectively determines the influence of individual tokens on the model's predictions.
+This approach helps us pinpoint the tokens that significantly sway the model's judgment in classifying sentences as pertaining to the Ruling Party or the Opposition, in line with Ding et al.~\cite{Ding}.